Soccer Tournament Rules

 WEATHER, CANCELLATIONS, SCHEDULE ADJUSTMENTS AND REFUNDS

 - If weather, field conditions or other circumstances result in cancellation of the tournament before your team begins play, then a refund of $100 or a credit of $200 (your choice) will be issued.
 Credit may be applied to a future Whitewater Cup Tournament and is valid for two years.
-In case of bad weather, it is your responsibility to monitor the Tournament web site or call for updated information.
+In case of potentially inclement weather, it is your responsibility to monitor the Tournament web site or call for updated information.

 GAME PROCEDURES, TEAM JERSEYS AND PATCHES

 - Each team must be prepared to enter the field promptly at the appointed time, or risk forfeiture.
 No grace period is available.
 A team must take the field if the minimum number of players are present.

 - To maintain the tournament schedule, each game must begin on-time.
 Therefore, the game clock will not stop for injuries, regardless of the amount of time lost.
 Games, game breaks and overtime periods may be shortened or eliminated at the discretion of the Referee and/or Field Marshall.
 Any weather-shortened game ended with 20 or more minutes played is considered an official game.

 - Trading of club patches is optional.